Freedom-Windows-Team/Lindows_11.1/README.md

 ## 12. A super high efficiency comparable to Linux!

-I have stripped down a lot of unnecessary components in windows to dramatically improve the system's running efficiency.
+I have stripped down a lot of unnecessary components in windows which had imporved its efficiency dramatically.

 There are only 61 active processes when the computer is idle, and the memory usage is only 1.3GB.